 - 2 teaspoons curry powder

 - 3/4 cup whipping cream

 - 3 tablespoons cornstarch

 - Garnish: curry powder

 - Cashew pieces

-- Spray a 3-4 quart slow cooker with nonstick cooking spray.
+Spray a three-to-four-quart slow cooker with nonstick cooking spray.

-- If you have a new, hotter cooking crockpot, cook on low for 5-6 hours.
-Check the chicken at 4-1/2 hours to see if it is thoroughly cooked.
+If you have a new, hotter cooking crockpot, cook on low for 5 to 6 hours.
+Check the chicken at four and a half hours to see if it is thoroughly cooked.